Biden says Buttigieg will play key role in rebuilding country after pandemic

 The choice of Buttigieg, who sought the Democratic presidential nomination and has an ardent following among some members of the party, will bring a dash of star power to what is normally a staid, if important, department.
-He also represents another first for a president-elect who has promised to build the most diverse leadership team in history: an openly gay Cabinet nominee going to the Senate for confirmation.
+He would also represent another first for a president-elect who has promised to build the most diverse leadership team in history: an openly gay Cabinet nominee confirmed by the Senate.

 With Buttigieg looking on, Biden, nearly 40 years his senior, framed his choice for transportation secretary as a selection about the future of the environment, the economy and race relations.